TurboGears/tg2docs/docs/main/ToscaWidgets/Cookbook/ExtSingleSelectCombo.rst

 Usage
 -----

 The SingleSelectCombo widget is a widget derived from the SingleSelectField widget and thus supports all parameters and validation rules supported by a SingleSelectField.
 In addition it renders the widget as a ComboBox allowing autocomplete and write ahead features.
-All defined in the ExtJS ComboBox widget api can be used by extending this widget.
+All defined in the ExtJS ComboBox widget API can be used by extending this widget.
 In its present form, in addition to the SingleSelectField parameters, it supports the following:

 Mandatory Parameters:
 ~~~~~~~~~~~~~~~~~~~~~

 * **id** The element id of the select field element.

 Optional Parameters:
 ~~~~~~~~~~~~~~~~~~~~

-* **typeAhead** Whether the remaining portion of the field will be automatically populated by the first matching option. (*Default:* True)
+* **typeAhead** Whether the remaining portion of the field will be automatically populated by the first matching option. (*Default:*
+    True)
 * **triggerAction** Action to execute when the trigger field is activated. (*Default:* 'all')
 * **width** The width of the field in px. (*Default:* 'auto')
 * **forceSelection** Whether to restrict the user to enter values available in the options list.
 Setting it to *False* will allow the user to enter arbitrary values in the field. (*Default:* True)

 In its simplest form the widget can be instantiated as follows::